Working with war veterans

 Sculpture across the generations

 Together the groups took part in a stimulating and meaningful art activity.
-The aim was to create an inclusive platform for experiential, enthusiastic learning to enable positive connections to be forged between old and young, whilst enhancing health, happiness and personal development.
+Inspired by Channel 4’s 'Old People’s Home for 4 Year Olds’, the aim was to create an inclusive platform for experiential, enthusiastic learning to enable positive connections to be forged between old and young, whilst enhancing health, happiness and personal development.

 With warm thanks to the Postcode Community Lottery for their support.